boerni73/ed_spansh_helper/README.md

 - The generated PNG can be displayed with **OpenKneeboard**
 - VR DLL switching may require **administrator rights**
 - After a game update, **VR setup may need to be run again**

+---

+## Recommended VR Setup

+- **This app** for route tracking and image generation
+- **OpenKneeboard** for displaying the image in VR
+- **VoiceAttack** for inserting clipboard text into the galaxy map
+- **OpenXR DLL / OpenComposite** for OpenXR mode

+---

+## Disclaimer

+This is a helper utility for Elite Dangerous players.

+Use it at your own risk and always verify your paths, DLL files, and automation setup.